grscheller/scheller-linux-archive/notes/BashEnvConf/README.md

 I first started using a UNIX Desktop Environment, CDE on Solaris 2.6 with an X-terminal.
-An X-terminal was a TCP/IP networked CRT that ran an embedded X-server without a window manager.
+An X-terminal was a TCP/IP networked CRT & keyboard that ran an embedded X-server without a window manager.
 It used the BOOTP protocol to figured out what Solaris UNIX host to contact and display back an X-windows "console window" client.
-After logging in with a "console window", guess what, you were in a ksh login shell.
+After logging in with such a "console window", guess what, you were in a ksh login shell.
 AFTER logging in, you would use the startx command to launch a remote Window Manager client to manage the remote applications